Abi-Liu/cis25/project1/test/peer-review.md

 # Peer review: Phonebook<br>
+- Code Structure/CMake:
+	- /include/ and /src/ are self explanatory
+	- CML includes entire /include/ directory
+	- gtest fetched so manual install isn't needed
+- Modularity/Readability:
+	- Person and Phonebook have discrete namespaces
+	- Person::display() is separate from PhoneBook::printContacts(), which is nice
+	- Phonebook::searchByNumber returns a raw pointer, could be unsafe
+	- Tests are split up by source file based on what they test
+- Test Coverage:
+	- Some edge cases not tested, new tests added in review
+- Bugs/Gaps:
+	- Phonebook::searchByName() is case sensitive
+	- Phonebook::updateContact() doesn't prevent duplicating a phone number
+	- main is very barebones, would be nice to a more comprehensive and/or interactive demo
+- Test Output:
+	- All tests pass except for new edge case tests
+	- Test names are sufficiently self explanatory
 - New tests:
 	- IsDigits.EmptyNumber: The check for invalid phone numbers doesn't catch empty strings.
 	- FixturePB.DupeContact: The check for duplicate numbers does properly function.